 While at Auburn University, Campbell worked full time at an independent station, WSWS.
 He created and co-hosted "The Night Show," featuring Cyndi Lauper, Liz Phair, The Flaming Lips, The Cardigans and many other entertainers on location in Atlanta, Las Vegas, Birmingham and New Orleans.

-Currently Campbell serves on the Board of Governors for the National Academy of Television Arts & Sciences Southeastern Chapter.
+Currently Campbell serves as Vice President for the National Academy of Television Arts & Sciences Southeastern Chapter, and National Trustee.

 When he's not looking for a good story to tell you'll find him searching for coffee shops, indie rock or a new restaurant in his neighborhood.